jeffbass/imagenode/docs/FPS-tests.rst

 Overview
 ========

+Testing and observation and interative improvement are the keys to improving imagenode.
+There are many alternatives that can (potentially) increase speed in terms of Frames per Second (FPS).
+This documentation page is about increasing FPS by changing how queued images are sent via imageZMQ.

-**imagenode** is can send images in 3 different ways:
+**imagenode** can send images in 3 different ways:

 1. No threading or multi-processing: Cameras grab images & images are sent in a single forever loop.
 If the network is slow and the REP from the hub via imageZMQ is slow, then the next camera frame grab is delayed.
-No threading or multiprocessing is the default.
+No threading (or multiprocessing) is the default.
-2. "send_threading" option: the read camera & detection loop places images in in the send_q, then grabs the next images.
+2. "send_threading" option: the read camera & detection loop places images in in the send_q, then grabs the next image.
 Images are sent from send_q in a separate thread.
 See the class SendQueue for more details.
-But the camera- detection loop and the SendQueue thread are still running on the same core.
+The camera- detection loop and the SendQueue thread are still running on the same core.
-3. "send_process" option: The read camera & detection loop places images in a large "SharedMemory" numpy array buffer (a new feature in Python 3.8).
-A separate process, potentially running on a different core, empties the numpy array buffer by sending the images via imageZMQ.
+3. "send_multiprocessing" option: The read camera & detection loop places images in a large "SharedMemory" numpy array buffer (a new feature in Python 3.8).
+A separate process, potentially running on a different core, empties the "SharedMemory" numpy array buffer by sending the images via imageZMQ.
 Since RPi's have 4 cores, running the camera-detection loop and the send_frames loop in different processes could speed things up.
 Sharing images between processes needs to use SharedMemory to avoid "pickling" images as they would be if they were passed in a multiprocessing.Queue.

 The third "send_process" option is still in development.
-The first step is to develop repeatable test programs and protocols to compare the 3 different ways of sending images.
+The first step in its development is to develop repeatable test programs and protocols to compare the 3 different ways of sending images.

+Settings in the imagenode.yaml which are relevant to testing FPS:

 .. code-block:: yaml